0ksks/memematch/slides.md

 </div>

 <!--
-The agent uses different temperature settings for different tasks.
-Low temperature for stable emotion extraction, high temperature for creative text generation.
-We also use a threshold-based strategy to decide when to generate new memes.
+The agent uses temperature 0.1 for stable emotion extraction and 0.8 for creative generation.
+It leverages function calling and automatically switches between search and generation based on the 0.8 threshold.
 -->

 ---